-3.1 Description of papers
+3.1.
+Description of papers

 There will be 1 question paper, assessing Mathematical Skills.
-Students answer on the question paper.Students have 120 minutes to complete 30 multiple choice questions, each made up of a stimulus, a question and 4 options - only one of which is the correct answer.
+Students answer on the question paper.
+Students have 150 minutes to complete 40 multiple choice questions, each made up of a stimulus, a question and 4 options - only one of which is the correct answer.
 Each question will have a skill focus, however, frequently, the question will involve one or more other skills, but to a lesser degree.
-Paper tests all of the skills.
+Paper tests all major competences and their skills.

-3.2 Additional materials
+3.2.
+Additional materials